bdvpw/TelegramFeedbackBot/doc/EN/Testing_and_Errors.md

 # Testing tools
 Okay, you have configured the configs of the bot, but you want to make sure that you did everything right?
-In this case, you may need some of the commands.
+In this case, some of these commands can help you:

 ## Tests
 To check if everything is correct with your configuration, enter the command: `yarn run configTest`